-Steph left her 20+ year IT career, sold her cars, house and almost everything she owned to move to Costa Rica to work with wild animals.
+Steph left her 20+ year IT career and sold her cars, house and almost everything she owned to move to Costa Rica to work with wild animals.
 Somehow, it led her to New Zealand where she’s claimed permanent residency after 5 years.
 Follow along with her life in Waipukurau on her blog.

 Read more about expat life in New Zealand in our Expat Arrivals New Zealand country guide.